vsislab/ShipStructure/data/README.md

 # 1.Dataset Introduction
-Our MSVS dataset is supposed to be the first ship dataset with structural annotations, in which the visual structure of each ship is represented by 20 keypoints.
-Statistically, there are 12,199 images of 949 maritime ships in the MSVS dataset, and the dataset is further divided into training, validation and testing subsets for the convenience of practical usage.
+Our SLAD dataset is supposed to be the first ship dataset with structural annotations, in which the visual structure of each ship is represented by 20 keypoints.
+Statistically, there are 12,199 images of 949 maritime ships in the SLAD dataset, and the dataset is further divided into training, validation and testing subsets for the convenience of practical usage.

+Run the demo.py file or contact us if you need to get the image files for SLAD Dataset.

 # 2. Dataset Availability
 To encourage related research, we will provide the dataset according to your request.